adithyabh/adithyabh.github.io/_pages/about.md

 Second, as LMs become more commonplace, their potential for both benefit and harm is bound to increase.
 We want them to be *helpful*, *factual* and *relevant*, among other desiderata.
 I am interested in exploring Controllable/Interpretable Text Generation to steer the models towards the behavior we want, and away from undesirable and harmful behavior (e.g. hallucinations).

-More generally, I think NLP (research) is fascinating in its own right.
+More generally, NLP (research) is fascinating in its own right.
 Many of the current challenges (think ChatGPT hallucinations, lack of logical reasoning, and so on) are daunting, but by the same coin quite thrilling.
 I believe that going forward, principled approaches that generalize well are likely to be the ones that power through them.

 I am excited to see what comes next.